-In a time of stagnant wages and expensive leisure-time activities, libraries are increasingly becoming vital and vibrant community centers.
+In a time of stagnant wages and expensive leisure-time activities, many libraries are increasingly becoming vital and vibrant community centers with a staggering amount of programs and activities for seniors.
 In addition to programs encouraging literacy and technological competence, libraries provide free wellness classes, fun bus trips and activities, and entertainment galore.

 They offer both indoor and often outdoor spaces for community meetings, movie showings, concerts, and classes.